 1.1.4 Secondary Market

 The Secondary Market consists of companies operating in the commercial fishing and underwater exploration industries, that could want to track their crab traps or discoveries, respectively.
-The product may also appeal to recreational fishermen and diversfor various applications.
+The product may also appeal to recreational fishermen,divers, and marine sanctuaries for various applications like locating wildlife.

 1.1.5 Assumptions

-It is assumed that users will be within 10 meters of the water’s surface.
+It is assumed that users will be within 8-10 meters of the water’s surface.
 It is also assumed that this product will be used in waters with high visibility (such as the Caribbean, 40-50 feet of visibility).
 It is assumed that the user has access to a watch and a waterproof notepad to mark time.
 The environment may be very windy (15-20 knots) with some smaller waves (2-3 feet max) and temperatures around 82°F. The device is designed for up to 90 minutes of use, which is the maximum dive duration of Dr. Rassweiler.
+The diver will be able to attach part of the device to their person during the dive.
 The device must be capable of launching from a very rocky or cliff-like shore.
 It is assumed that the user already has a good digital map of the surrounding area.
 The current device can be either modified or replaced.

 1.1.6 Stakeholders